canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 to “mock” an API.
 Whenever an [AJAX](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) request is made, the fixture will “capture” the request and instead respond with mock data.

+> **Note:** if you open your browser’s Network panel, you will *not* see any network requests.
+> You can see the fixture requests and responses in your browser’s Console panel.

 How fixtures work is outside the scope of this tutorial and not necessary to understand to continue, but you can learn more in the [can-fixture] documentation.